Ludodactylus: Classification

 In 2003, Frey et al. classified Ludodactylus in the family Ornithocheiridae.
 In 2007, Frey had reconsidered the validity of Ludodactylus, suggesting that it may represent the same animal as Brasileodactylus, and therefore a junior synonym.
 In 2014 however, Brian Andres and colleagues, in a large cladistic analysis of pterosaurs, found Ludodactylus to be slightly more closely related to ornithocheirids and anhanguerids than to Brasileodactylus.
 In the analysis of Andres and colleagues, Ludodactylus is classified just outside Ornithocheiridae and Anhangueridae as a derived member of the more inclusive group Anhangueria.
 Their cladogram is shown on the left.
-In 2020, a different topology by Borja Holgado and Rodrigo Pêgas recovered Ludodactylus within the family Anhangueridae, more specifically to the subfamily Anhanguerinae, sister taxon to both Caulkicephalus and Guidraco.
+In 2020, a different topology by Borja Holgado and Rubi Pêgas recovered Ludodactylus within the family Anhangueridae, more specifically to the subfamily Anhanguerinae, sister taxon to both Caulkicephalus and Guidraco.
 This proves that it is indeed very closely related to the anhanguerids.
 Their cladogram is shown on the right.

 Topology 1: Andres et al. (2014).